TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

       ],
    ]);

-Of variable1 only property1 and property2 will be included.
+Of variable1, only property1 and property2 will be included.
 Of variable2 all properties except property3 and property4
 are used.
-Of variable3 all properties except secretTitle are included.
+Of variable3, all properties except `secretTitle` are included.

 If a property value is an array or object, it is not included by default.
-If, however, such a property is listed in a "_descend" section, the renderer will descend into this sub structure and include all its properties (of the next level).
+If, however, such a property is listed in a "_descend" section, the renderer will descend into this substructure and include all its properties (of the next level).

-The configuration of each property in "_descend" has the same syntax like at the top level.
+Each property's configuration in "_descend" has the same syntax as at the top level.
 Therefore - theoretically - infinitely nested structures can be configured.

-To export indexed arrays the ``_descendAll`` section can be used to include all array keys for the output.
+The ``_descendAll`` section can be used to include all array keys for the output to export indexed arrays.
 The configuration inside a ``_descendAll`` will be applied to each array element.